smiffy6969/razor-naff-application/README.md

 __Browser Support__ - IE9+, Chrome, FF, Safari, Opera

 Razor NAFF Application is a default application setup, a nice place to start when creating an application using naff and naff-components.
-This is supposed to help you in starting a complete new JS application complete with routing.
+This is supposed to help you in starting a complete new JS application complete with routing, backend DB (using RARS), authentication and basic tools for managing users via login authentication by registering users.

 ## Installation

+Download the latest release of this repository, extract to a place you wish to install razorNAFF.

+Next go to [https://github.com/smiffy6969/rars] and download the latest release of the RARS PHP resource server, extract this to the same location as above (should be placed in a folder called 'rars').

-Download this zip archive using the button to the right, then run the following in command line in the directory you unzipped the zip file to...
+Once you have these two things setup (naff-application for JS UI and rars for backend services), run the following in command line in the directory you unzipped the files to...

 ```